osmarks/wyvern/README.md

 `buffer_internal` must contain the network name of the buffer on the chest side.
 `buffer_external` must contain the network name of the buffer on the client side.
 `modem_internal` can contain the network name of the server on the chest side.
 This is only required if your network contains chests on the client side which are connected.

+#### IO
+`chest` must contain the network name of some sort of storage device to use for item IO.
+`items` must can contain the desired quantities of each item, with the item name in "minecraft:cobblestone:0" format as the key and desired quantity as value.

 ## Warnings
 * Inserting/extracting items manually into/out of chests will result in the index being desynchronised with the actual items.
 To correct the index, run `reindex` in the CLI client.